Mefenamic acid: Conformational flexibility

 The mefenamic acid molecule exhibits conformational lability, meaning it can exist in various shapes or conformers.
 This flexibility arises from changes in the position of the carboxylic acid group and the 2,3-dimethylphenyl fragment about the anthranil moiety.
 Specifically, the arrangement of the substituted benzene fragments relative to each other plays a crucial role in determining the different polymorphic forms of mefenamic acid.

 Recent experimental studies have unveiled two additional hidden conformers of mefenamic acid.
 These conformers result from alterations in the positions of hydroxyl groups within the molecule.
 This discovery adds to our understanding of the compound's structural diversity.

 External factors, including temperature, pressure, and the surrounding medium, highly influence the conformational state of mefenamic acid.
 Researchers have conducted extensive investigations into its spatial structure not only in organic solvents but also in supercritical fluids, aerogels, and lipid bilayers.
 These studies have helped elucidate the impact of different environments on the molecule's conformation.

 Society and culture

 Availability and pricing

 Mefenamic acid is generic and is available worldwide under many brand names.

 In the US, wholesale price of a week's supply of generic mefenamic acid has been quoted as $426.90 in 2014.
 Brand-name Ponstel is $571.70.
-By contrast, in the UK, a weeks supply is £1.66, or £8.17 for branded Ponstan.
-In New Zealand, a weeks's supply of Ponstan costs NZ$9.08, around US$5.50.
+By contrast, in the UK, a week's supply is £1.66, or £8.17 for branded Ponstan.
+In New Zealand, a week's supply of Ponstan costs NZ$9.08, around US$5.50.